We are open as usual and look forward to helping you!

 Hallmarked In 1968

-Made in London in 1968 by Prestons Ltd., this incredibly rare, 18 Carat Gold Pint Mug, is a true statement piece for any serious beer lover.
+Made in Birmingham in 1968 by Prestons Ltd., this incredibly rare, 18 Carat Gold Pint Mug, is a true statement piece for any serious beer lover.
 It has been beautifully crafted in the George III style, with an acanthus detailed scroll handle and baluster shaped body.
 The mug measures 4.5"(12cm) tall, by 5"(12.5cm) from handle to side, by 3.5"(8.5cm) in diameter and weighs an impressive 593.7 grams.

 £29,795ADD TO BASKET MORE PHOTOS